bobbyiliev/introduction-to-sql/ebook/en/content/010-delete.md

 Query OK, 1 row affected (0.01 sec)
 ```

 > Important: Just like the `UPDATE` statement, if you don't specify a `WHERE` clause, all of the entries from the table will be affected, meaning that all of your users will be deleted.
-So it is critical to always add a `WHERE` clause when executing a `DELETE` statement.
+So, it is critical to always add a `WHERE` clause when executing a `DELETE` statement.

 ```
 DELETE FROM users;